 Since then, more than ten million copies of The Christmas Box have been printed.
 It's the wildest-dream-of-every-beginning-writer-come-true.

 But where is the book?
 I rummaged through Lucy's box but The Christmas Box wasn't there.
 Frantic, I called Lucy but she thought I was talking Greek!

 I combed all the bookstores in my neighborhood and in the neighborhood of others—nada, nada, nada.
 I emailed friends and foe to lend me their copy, but nobody seems to have heard of the book.
-I have a trauma from ordering on-line.
+I have a trauma from online purchasing.